bfieldtools/bfieldtools/README.rst

 Citing bfieldtools
 ^^^^^^^^^^^^^^^^^^

-When using the software package in a publication, please cite these preprints available in ArXiv:
+When using the software package in a publication, please cite the following articles:

 .. code-block:: BiBTeX